stone-payments/sdk-ios/README_en.md

 The provider `STNStoneCodeActivationProvider` is responsible for activating and deactivating the merchant and has the methods `activateStoneCode:withblock:`, `deactivateMerchant:` and `deactivateMerchantWithStoneCode`.

-> Stone Code activation is required in order to execute any operation on Stone SDK.
+> Stone Code activation is required in order to execute any operation on the Stone SDK.

 The method `activateStoneCode:withblock:` is used to activate the merchant.
 Pass a NSString in as parameter containing the merchant's Stone Code.